fisher-bien-1718/python-turtle-Paddy-Bergin-1718/6-flow_control/README.md

 password = input("Input password: ")
 print(password == "1234")
 ```
 Note that we use a double equal sign here `==`.
-If the user input the password 1234, the output would be >True.
+If the user input the password 1234, the output would be:

+>True

 Remember that:
 - A single equals `=` is for **assignment**
 - A double equals `==` is for **comparison**